akashmjn/tinydiarize/README.md

 - [ ] possibly clustering with [NME-SC](https://github.com/tango4j/Auto-Tuning-Spectral-Clustering)?
 - [ ] possibly `large-v2` checkpoint?

-*\* is a pointer to where I am at the moment.
-Contributions will be easier to make after this, and are most welcome!*
+*\* is a pointer to the current state of the repo.
+Please see https://github.com/akashmjn/tinydiarize/issues/14 for an update on plans.
+TLDR; things have had to be put on pause :/*

 ## References